CITE: Evaluating Threats

 CITE Report

-The CITE Report recollects all user's responses into a single printable page version, for users to reference or keep for their records, as well as for exercise administrators to obtain valuable insights from the exercise.
+The CITE Report recollects all user responses into a single printable page.
+Users can reference this for their records, and exercise administrators can obtain valuable exercise insights from it.

-The following image will shows the CITE Report.
-Here, users can view and/or print their own.
+The following image shows the CITE Report.
+Here, users can view and/or print their own copy.

 Administrator Guide